The 10th IAS Conference on HIV Science (IAS 2019) welcomes the submission of abstracts in the following scientific tracks:

 Track D: Social, Behavioural and Implementation Science

-Evidence exists that ending the AIDS epidemic is possible with the use of a combination of strategies, including biomedical (PrEP, PEP and TasP) and socio-behavioural prevention interventions, test-and-treat approaches and differentiated delivery of treatment and care.
-However, the translation of new evidence into policy and practice remains slow, undermining the ability to scale up effective prevention, treatment and care as rapidly as would be required to reach global targets.
-Track D will offer a critical analysis of the factors that hinder or enhance uptake, with a particular emphasis on emerging strategies, such as e-health, community-participatory models of service delivery, strengthening of health systems and policy development, as tools to accelerate the discovery-policy-implementation trajectory.
-It will also offer an analysis of economic and political factors that impact on service delivery at scale.
+Evidence exists that ending the HIV/AIDS epidemic is possible with the use of a combination of strategies, including biomedical (PrEP, PEP and TasP) and socio-behavioral prevention interventions, test-and-treat approaches, and differentiated delivery of treatment, care, and prevention.
+However, the translation of new evidence into policy and practice remains slow.
+This is in part due to a combination of social and political factors – including stigma and discrimination, decreasing funding for the HIV/AIDS response, and changing political regimes that have implemented regressive legislation (e.g., affecting LGBT populations, criminalization of HIV transmission, and lack of availability of harm reduction services for people who use drugs).
+These challenges have undermined the ability to scale up prevention, treatment, and care as rapidly as would be required to reach global targets.
+Track D will offer a critical analysis of the factors that hinder or enhance reach, uptake, and effectiveness of HIV prevention, care, treatment, and social support, with a particular emphasis on emerging strategies, such as e-health, community-participatory models of research and service delivery, strengthening of health systems, and policy development as tools to accelerate the discovery-policy-implementation trajectory.
+It also will offer an analysis of behavioral, social, economic, and political factors that have an impact on service delivery at scale, as well as interventions to address them.
 New evidence in specific areas will be presented.

-The track will examine new and promising methodology.
+The track will examine new and promising theories, analyses, and methodologies.
 This will include:

-- Using modelling to inform combination HIV prevention strategies and track incidence
+- Using modeling to inform combination HIV prevention strategies and track incidence

 - Implementation study approaches that better identify real-life challenges that impact trial results

 - Better definitions and measurements for “epidemic control” and their application in real-world settings in view of currently available data